 If you don’t abuse the gift card trick, you won’t have any problems (I’ve been doing thousands of dollars a year myself for years).
 In fact, in theory, you could even abuse… as long as you follow the simple pro tip.

-Abuse is when some people use their credit cards only to buy gift cards or prepaid cards and nothing else.
-And when they buy many of them (we’re talking amounts well into the 6 figures monthly).
+Abuse is when some people use their credit cards only to buy gift cards or prepaid cards and no other transactions AND when they buy many of them (we’re talking amounts in the thousands of dollars monthly).

-The fact of the matter is that in Canada, card issuers do not get access to the data showing what you buy.
+The fact of the matter is that in Canada (unlike in the USA), card issuers do not get access to the data showing what you buy.
 At all.